Greenhouse gas emissions

 What factors influence this indicator?

 • Activities across all major economic sectors influence greenhouse gas emission levels.
-The transportation sector is the largest source (making up almost 40 percent of total emissions), followed by the industrial sector (about 20 percent).
+The transportation sector is the largest source in 2021 (making up almost 40 percent of total emissions), followed by the industrial sector (about 20 percent).

 • Most greenhouse emissions are from the combustion of fossil fuel for energy.
 However, emissions are also associated with livestock and crop production, refrigeration and air conditioning, landfills, and other non-combustion sources.